rayhog/aviator-jekyll-template/_api/books_get.md

     content:
 content_markdown: |-
   # Returns a specific book from your collection.<br>
+  * Returns a specific book from your collection.<br>
   ## Returns a specific book from your collection.<br>
   #### Returns a specific book from your collection.<br>
   ##### Returns a specific book from your collection.<br>